open-source-labs/SeeQR/README.md

   - The 'RESULTS' view displays the executed query's returned results
   - The 'EXECUTION PLAN' view displays the executed query's plan of execution
     - Within the 'EXECUTION PLAN', users can adjust the thresholds used to highlight certain nodes in the tree
+    - Clicking on a node will display additioanl details regarding that action as well
   - To execute a new query, simply select the '+' button in the sidebar.
 To go back to a previously saved query, just select it in the sidebar